adamloec/adamloec.github.io/academics/nn-hardware.md

 ## About

-This documentation contains the contents of my initial, midterm, and final report for my Neural Network Hardware Implementation design project for ECEN4303 in which I recieved an A+.
+This documentation contains the contents of my initial, midterm, and final report for my Neural Network Hardware Implementation design project for ECEN4303 in which I recieved an **A+**.
 I created a hardware implementation of a MLP (Multi-layer Percepton) feedforward neural network in System Verilog.

 These reports will showcase my design choices, changing between a CNN (Convolutional Neural Network) and MLP, and the final results of the project including code and structure.